 Internal recruitment is when organisations hire employees from within the organisation.
 It’s more cost-effective, and the process is quicker.
 This boosts employee motivation and reduces recruitment, training and induction costs.
 Organisations who internally recruit usually have better loyalty from their workforce.

 However, it does have its drawbacks.
 It could stifle innovation as new employees can bring new ways of thinking.
 Existing employees are conformed to the company culture, which can limit innovation.
 It also creates another vacancy within the organisation to fill the previous role.
 It can demotivate existing employees who did not get the job.

 Internal recruitment includes promotions, transfers and can even extend to previous applicants.

 2. Advertising externally

-Advertising externally is particularly important for growing companies.
-Its advantages enable companies to increase their branding, there’s no bias between employees, there is a larger scope for finding the ideal candidate as the pool is larger and new employees can bring fresh ideas propelling the business forwards towards its goals.
+Advertising externally is vital for growing companies.
+Its advantages enable companies to increase their branding.
+There’s no bias between employees, there is a larger scope for finding the ideal candidate as the pool is larger, and new employees can bring fresh ideas propelling the business forwards towards its goals.